-On September 2, 2021, the Company completed a cash tender offer and repurchased approximately \$600 aggregate principal amount of its 6.875% Notes due 2025 (the "6.875% Notes").
+On September 2, 2021, the Company completed a cash tender offer and repurchased approximately \$600 aggregate principal amount of its 6.875% Notes.
 The amount of tender premium and accrued interest associated with the notes accepted for settlement were \$105 and \$14, respectively, which were recorded in Loss on debt redemption and Interest expense, net, respectively, in the Statement of Consolidated Operations.